Rukeeo1/markdown_practice/README.md

 ## _Experience_

 > ### Hanconst Nigeria Limited  March 2018 - January 2019
- I currently serveas a site engineer.I supervise building projects and ensure works are carried out according to specification and completed onschedule
+ I currently serveas a site engineer.
+I supervise building projects and ensure works are carried out according to specification and completed on schedule.

+ I also carry out estimates,for materials required onsite.
+(For instance estimate the required volume of concrete,number of bags of cement required for such a volume, reinforcement sand number of blocks etc.)

+> ### Kadant International Construction Company May 2017 – July 2017
+I worked as an assistant to the project manager,during a Jetty maintenance project.
+My duties included, helping prepare project schedules, monitoring of work progress and writing progress report.